 You can get this lovely Bella Luna Blue tea on the day of the next Blue Moon, March 31st 2018, from Adagio Teas.
 I encourage you to set your alarm, grab a friend, bring some binoculars and go out into the night to gaze skyward for this rare experience!

 by Cassandra Vincent

 "After a fairly shaky start to the day, Arthur's mind was beginning to reassemble itself from the shell-shocked fragments the previous day had left him with.
 He had found a Nutri-Matic machine which had provided him with a plastic cup filled with a liquid that was almost,

 With herbs it is a good idea to make sure your individual needs are met.
-Like anything else an herb can interact with other medicines/herbs in an undesired way so I feel it’s a good idea to refer to your doctor and do your research.
-Also, I have found that herbs are different for different people based on so many factors outside other medications including body weight – I mean really, is that ‘recommended dosage’ on any bottle meant to apply to both a 120 lb. adult and a 300 lb. adult?
+Like anything else an herb can interact with other medicines/herbs in an undesired way.
+It’s a good idea to refer to your doctor and do your research.
+Also, herbs are different for different people based on so many factors outside other medications including body weight.
+I mean really, is that ‘recommended dosage’ on any bottle meant to apply to both a 120 lb. adult and a 300 lb. adult?
 Take that into account.
-Also when I’ve eaten and what I’ve eaten in regard to taking in a supplement has changed my results.
+I've noticed when I’ve eaten and what I’ve eaten in regard to taking in a supplement has changed my results.